dmccreary/cmm-for-genai/docs/cmm-levels.md

 ## Layer 3: Integration and Application

    - **Objective:** Integrate generative AI into business processes and workflows.
    - **Actions:** Develop strategies for integration, focusing on areas with the highest potential impact.
 Facilitate the adoption of best practices in AI ethics and data management.
 Ensure robust IT infrastructure support.
+Develop an integrated knowledge graph.
    - **Outcome:** Generative AI becomes part of the operational workflow, contributing to efficiency and innovation.

 ## Layer 4: Optimization and Enhancement